PMB: Poverty

 I rise to speak on the issue of poverty, which is a serious and ongoing problem in Australia.
 As we have heard, poverty is on the rise, the gap between the rich and the poor is increasing, and the government's ongoing cuts to welfare payments are only making matters worse.
 Far from having a plan to reduce inequality and poverty in Australia, this government is intent on pushing more people below the poverty line.

 This government's Social Services Legislation Amendment (Omnibus Savings and Child Care Reform) Bill 2017, being debated in the House on this very day, continues to slash and burn the welfare safety net that has been so important to so many for so many years.
-Here is the list of cuts that this government would ram through: cuts to family tax benefits, which would leave a typical family on $60,000 a year around $750 a year worse off; cuts to paid parental leave, which will make 70,000 new mums worse off; scrapping the energy supplement, a billion-dollar cut to pensioners, people with disability, carers and Newstart recipients; and a five-week Newstart wait, forcing young people to live off nothing for five weeks.
+Here is the list of cuts that this government would ram through: cuts to family tax benefits, which would leave a typical family on 750 a year worse off; cuts to paid parental leave, which will make 70,000 new mums worse off; scrapping the energy supplement, a billion-dollar cut to pensioners, people with disability, carers and Newstart recipients; and a five-week Newstart wait, forcing young people to live off nothing for five weeks.
 I doubt that any of us here in this place could do that, let alone people who are some of the most vulnerable in the community.
 They will have to wait five weeks before they can access any kind of income support

 I have spoken in this place previously about the Turnbull government's attack on pensioners.
 Its changes to the assets test that came in this year have the pensioners in my seat of Paterson truly reeling.
-Its refusal to review the deeming rates, which are just ridiculous; its mean and miserly plan to keep older Australians working to the age of 70; and giving $50 billion of tax cuts to big business just do not add up.
+Its refusal to review the deeming rates, which are just ridiculous; its mean and miserly plan to keep older Australians working to the age of 70; and giving 77 a week worse off under this decision.
+Seventy-seven dollars is a lot of money when you are working on a Sunday to try to make ends meet.

 And who is speaking up for them?
 Not the Turnbull government.
 They have been incredibly quiet.
 It is only Labor that is going to speak up every day, going into bat for these workers.
 And we will shout it from the rooftops, from this day to election day, reminding people who their friends are when it comes to trying to make ends meet.
 That is Labor-it is certainly not the Turnbull Liberal government.